Naghipourfar/HiCPack/docs/tad_calling.md

 # TAD Calling

 TAD Calling algorithms are a set of algorithms which have the task of identification of hierarchical topological domains in Hi-C data.
 There are several algorithms which are supported by HiCPack such as TADTree, TADbit and etc. You can easily set the TAD Calling algorithm you want to use in data using `TAD_ALGORITHM` in HiCPack config file.
-The results of TAD Calling algorithms will saved in `hic_results/tad_results` directory.
+The results of TAD Calling algorithms will saved in `tad_results` directory.
 Here are some introductions about some of these algorithms.

 ## TADTree